 Pajamas – I am not a fancy girl when it comes to bedtime wear, so my pajamas have pretty much stayed the same!
 I love these pajama sets – they’re SO comfy (and nursing-friendly for after baby arrives!).
 And I’ve always loved Wildfox sweatshirts!
 (This is where I buy mine at 50% off!)

 Swimsuits – I originally thought about buying a maternity swimsuit and then decided to just rock the two-piece all summer.
 Toward the end I had only 2 swimsuits I could comfortably wear in public, but I was okay with that because a) swimsuits are expensive anyway and b) who knows if my next pregnancy will be in the summertime!

 Moral of the story here: You definitely do not need to go out and spend a ton of money on a new maternity wardrobe!
 Take the pieces that you know won’t work with your bump and put them away so you don’t have to see them in your closet.
-Keep ONLY the items that you know fit and make you feel good in your closet/drawers, and it will make getting dressed so much easier!
+Keep ONLY the items that you know fit and make you feel good in your closet/drawers.

 You don’t NEED a ton of maternity clothes

 Follow my advice and only get these 7 must haves, and your wallet will thank you.